basics/vector/README.md

 // inspired by smart array handling
 // first version of calling assigned function three times const vec = oldCalc(  aVec, bVec, dVec,
-                    ( aVec, bVec, dVec) =>
-                      aVec * bVec * 4 - dVec - 1.5
+                    ( aVec, bVec, dVec) => aVec * bVec * 4 - dVec - 1.5
                    );

                     ⇓

-// final version with overwritten valueOf() function const vec = calc(() => aVec * bVec * 4 - dVec - 1.5);
+// final version with overwritten valueOf() method const vec = calc(() => aVec * bVec * 4 - dVec - 1.5);
 ```

-Javascript has this one peculiarity called `valueOf()` this function is designed for primitive handling (numbers and strings) when handling arithmetic operations.
+Javascript has this one peculiarity called `valueOf()` this method is designed for primitive handling (numbers and strings) when handling arithmetic operations.
-Every class can overwrite this function to give it special behavior.
+Every class can overwrite this method to give it special behavior.
 This Vector class calls the assigned statement three times for `x`, `y` and `z`.
 Comparable to trigger arithmetic operation manually for every axis.

 Internally the `valueOf()` implementation returns `x` in first call, `y` in second call and `z` in last call, these results are put into an new Vector object and can be reused further.